-In the first quarter of 2013, our funds experienced performance-related appreciation of \$1.3 billion and capital net inflows of \$1.1 billion, which were comprised of \$2.6 billion of gross inflows and \$1.5 billion of gross outflows.
-Direct allocations from pension funds continued to be the largest driver of our inflows (excluding CLOs), while redemptions from pension funds were the largest driver of our outflows for the quarter.
-Our gross inflows also included \$596.7 million related to the launch of our third CLO.
-We continued to see an ongoing level of strong interest in our credit products.
-Our dialog with investors remains very active about both our multi-strategy and credit platforms, and we were in discussions with a diverse group of investors worldwide.
+In the nine months ended September 30, 2012, our funds experienced performance-related appreciation of \$2.5 billion and capital net inflows of \$21.6 million, which were comprised of \$2.6 billion of gross inflows and \$2.6 billion of gross outflows.
+Direct allocations from pension funds were the largest driver of our inflows, while redemptions from fund-of-funds were the largest driver of our outflows.
+Our gross inflows also included \$458.5 million related to the closing of our first CLO in July 2012.